 Grammarly empowers people to thrive and connect, whenever and wherever they communicate.
-More than 20 million people around the world use our AI-powered writing assistant every day.
+More than 30 million people and 30,000 teams around the world use our AI-powered writing assistant every day.
 All of this begins with our team collaborating in a values-driven and learning-oriented environment.

 To achieve our ambitious goals, we’re looking for an experienced Android Engineer to join our Mobile team.
 This role will help level up the Grammarly Keyboard and its companion app to world-class user experience.